 A state-of-the-art robotic arm is helping orthopaedic surgeons deliver more accurate surgeries, with reduced pain and faster recovery for patients at Brisbane’s The Prince Charles Hospital (TPCH).

-Thanks to $2 million in funding from The Prince Charles Hospital Foundation, TPCH will be the first hospital in Queensland to offer this technology to public patients.
+Thanks to $2 million in funding from The Prince Charles Hospital Foundation, TPCH will be the first hospital in Queensland where Orthopaedic surgeons will be able to use this technology to public patients.

 This contribution is the Foundation’s single largest in its 32-year charity history, which is in addition to the $5 million plus that it makes annually to health and medical innovation conducted at TPCH.